openstack-archive/sahara/doc/source/userdoc/hadoop-swift.rst

 2. Provider-specific.
-Patch for Hadoop supports different cloud providers.
+The patch for Hadoop supports different cloud providers.
    The ``${name}`` in this case equals to ``fs.swift.service.${provider}``.

    Here is the list of ``${config}``: